onurhanerk/MusicInfo-Database/README.md

 # MusicInfo-Database

-I wrote this project using Flask on Python, HtML and ORACLE also this project includes CSS and JS<br />
+I wrote this project using Flask on Python, HTML and ORACLE also this project includes CSS and JS<br />
 To run the program, edit line 182 in server.py<br /><br />